 An emergency fund is not meant for discretionary expenses that you can plan and save for, like routine car maintenance or vacations.
 But if you do need to tap into your emergency fund, be sure to replenish it as soon as you’re able, so that it’s fully funded for life’s next emergency.

 Having emergency savings can provide peace of mind, help you avoid debt and preserve your financial health.
 Many experts recommend saving three to six months’ worth of living expenses, but the amount you need to save may differ based on your profession, lifestyle and additional resources available to you.
 If you don’t have a lot of extra cash, start small and save consistently.
 Over time, it’ll add up.

 The COVID-19 pandemic may have you reaching for your emergency fund, which is exactly what it’s for.
 But there are other potential resources that could help cut down on how much you have to withdraw from your emergency fund.

-If you’re struggling to make a housing payment, take a look at our mortgage and rent resources.
+If you’re struggling to make a housing payment, take a look at our coronavirus mortgage debt relief and rent resources.
 There’s also help for utilities.
 And many student loan lenders and auto lenders are offering deferrals without penalties.